 Finally, and most importantly, let the remaining water evaporate (note this is Elena’s instructions, but I felt she left quite a bit of liquid still) and then add:

 500 gr bomba rice – this is small and round – no other rice will do

 Cook as follows:

 Medium heat – 5 minutes

 And finally low heat – 8 minutes

 It should now be done and soft, but with a little bit of bite.
-Elena’s was!
+Elena’s was – with Rafa’s help!
 Let it sit for 10 minutes before serving.